jorgechato/nerdbook-studio/README.md

 Easy way to create an epub, pdf, mobi, html... writing in markdown with the power of Pandoc and KindleGen.
 ## Dependencies
 + [node](https://nodejs.org/)

+If you only want to convert to PDF you don't need pandoc
 + [pandoc](http://pandoc.org/installing.html)

 if you are a linux user, you maybe need to install libnotify-bin to get the